 If multiple Members of your family are involved in the same health event, like both kids getting the flu the same week (hang in there!), you’ll need to log separate visits to open separate health events for each person, and each person’s care will be subject to a separate $500 Member Commitment.

-As soon as you sign up for your CrowdHealth Membership, you will be able to access your Member Portal through the website.
-You may download and log into the CrowdHealth app at any time after signing up, but because our mobile app contains information and tools that are reserved for active Members only, you will not be able to utilize the full app functionality until your Membership start date and after the account holder (Primary Member) has completed New Member Orientation.
+As soon as you sign up for your CrowdHealth Membership, you can download and log into the CrowdHealth app and will be able to access your Member Portal through the website.
+Because our app and portal contain information and tools that are reserved for active and oriented Members, you will not be able to utilize the full app functionality until your Membership start date and after the account holder (Primary Member) has completed New Member Orientation.

-The Community will also waive the $500 Member Commitment for one annual in-person wellness check, including a basic blood panel, per Member, with a primary care provider or your child’s pediatrician.
-That means bills for these visits can be submitted for funding by the Community without fulfilling your $500 initial commitment.
+The Community will also waive the $500 Member Commitment for one annual in-person wellness check per Member with a primary care provider or your child’s pediatrician, including a basic blood panel.
+That means bills for these visits can be submitted for crowdfunding without fulfilling your $500 initial commitment.

 Please note that if during a well check, your doctor orders specialized diagnostics, imaging, or additional lab work related to your visit, that will initiate a new, separate health event and will be subject to the standard $500 Member Commitment.

 Other preventative care/wellness checks, such as colonoscopies or annual gynecological exams and related tests, qualify as valid health events but are separate from the basic wellness visit described above.
 Expenses related to these wellness events can be submitted for crowdfunding when the initial $500 Member Commitment has been met.